Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

-Planning of the T LADD engagement begins in the bombing tables, determining the correct entry altitude and airspeed for the selected weapon, as well as the resulting altitude gain and time from pull up initiation to release- which will be used as the Release control timer value, as well as the distance downrange this climb maneuver will take the aircraft.
+Planning of the T LADD engagement begins in the bombing tables, determining the correct entry altitude and airspeed for the selected weapon, as well as the resulting altitude gain and time from pull up initiation to release - which will be used as the Release control timer value, as well as the distance downrange this climb maneuver will take the aircraft.
 Using this range as a baseline, an appropriate approach angle is determined, and a suitable IP waypoint is chosen.
-The distance between the IP and the pull-up point is evaluated against the planned profile speed, which provides another time entry- this will be the pull-up timer value.
+The distance between the IP and the pull-up point is evaluated against the planned profile speed, which provides another time entry - this will be the pull-up timer value.

 The attack is performed by flying over the IP along the desired intercept heading to the target at the correct speed and altitude, and actuating the bomb release button upon flyover of said IP, holding it down throughout the maneuver.
 This begins the pull-up timer.
-The ADI needles will center, then show deviation against the initial heading course- vertical being roll, horizontal being level to maintain current altitude.
+The ADI needles will center, then show deviation against the initial heading course - vertical being roll, horizontal being level to maintain current altitude.
 At timeout of the pull-up timer, a pull-up warning tone will be provided, and the pull-up Lamp will illuminate; subsequently, the Release timer will begin its count, the horizontal ADI needle will transition